NSA Souda Bay Holds an Exercise of Seismic Proportions

 |0

-This work, NSA Souda Bay Holds an Exercise of Seismic Proportions [Image 3 of 3], by PO2 Delaney Jensen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NSA Souda Bay Holds an Exercise of Seismic Proportions, by PO2 Delaney Jensen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT